-Lesser-Known Financial Risks
+Lesser-Known Financial Risks During & After Divorce

-Workers Compensation and Related Employment Benefits
+Who Gets the Workers’ Compensation and Related Employment Benefits?

 If you’re going through a divorce, chances are you’ve updated your life insurance policies and maybe even rewritten the terms of your will.
 However, you probably haven’t considered if you or your ex will retain a share of the workers’ compensation benefits or other job entitlements should one of you get sick or injured.
 For instance, unless you clearly define how such insurance policies are to be allocated following the divorce, you may find yourself having to divide the benefits of a policy enacted while you and your ex were still married.

 In fact, because the divorce process can be quite lengthy and on-the-job and personal injuries can happen at any time, it’s often best to get such matters settled quickly, in writing, and legally early on.
 That is especially true when you are trying to protect your assets and build your financial future from the ground up as a newly single person.
 To do this, though, you need to know something about workers’ compensation and the law, which vary from state to state.

 For instance, if you work in Florida and your company has more than four employees, then you are legally entitled to workers’ compensation if you are injured on the job.
 However, if you are going through a divorce, then how, when, and to whom those benefits are dispersed might be impacted, unless you have the terms clearly set out ahead of time.